Local Law 152

 NYC gas piping inspection requirements for building owners.
 Understand your obligations, deadlines, and how to stay compliant with periodic gas piping inspections.

-What Local Law 152 Requires
+What is Local Law 152?

-Local Law 152 of 2016 requires periodic inspections of gas piping systems in all New York City buildings.
-Enacted in response to gas-related incidents across the city, the law mandates that building owners have their gas piping inspected by a Licensed Master Plumber (LMP) every four years.
+Local Law 152 of 2016 requires all NYC buildings with indoor gas piping to have their gas piping systems inspected by a Licensed Master Plumber (LMP) every four years and file a GPS-2 certification with the NYC Department of Buildings.

-The inspection covers all exposed gas piping from the point of entry into the building to each gas appliance connection.
+Enacted in response to gas-related incidents across the city, the law mandates periodic inspection of all exposed gas piping from the point of entry into the building to each gas appliance connection.
 Inspectors check for corrosion, leaks, improper connections, illegal installations, and any conditions that could create a hazard.

-• Residential buildings — Multifamily apartment buildings, condominiums, and co-ops
+- Residential buildings Multifamily apartment buildings, condominiums, and co-ops

-• Commercial buildings — Office buildings, retail spaces, and mixed-use properties
+- Commercial buildings Office buildings, retail spaces, and mixed-use properties

-• Institutional buildings — Schools, hospitals, and government facilities
+- Institutional buildings Schools, hospitals, and government facilities

-• All exposed gas piping from the point of entry to individual appliance connections
+- All exposed gas piping from the point of entry to individual appliance connections

-• Public spaces, hallways, mechanical rooms, and boiler rooms
+- Public spaces, hallways, mechanical rooms, and boiler rooms

-• A sampling of at least 50% of occupied apartments/units in residential buildings, or all units if conditions warrant
+- A sampling of at least 50% of occupied apartments/units in residential buildings, or all units if conditions warrant

-• Testing for gas leaks using approved leak detection methods
+- Testing for gas leaks using approved leak detection methods

 Upon completion, the LMP files a GPS-2 form (Gas Piping System Periodic Inspection Certification) with the DOB through the DOB NOW portal.
 The certification must be filed within 60 days of the inspection.